-In thinking about themes for the puppet-swap and searching out tales, I was drawn to The Story of the Root Children, not only because it's a beautiful depiction of the season's cycles, but also because of the presence of mother & child archetypes.
+In searching out tales for puppet shows, I was drawn to The Story of the Root Children, not only because it's a beautiful depiction of the season's cycles, but also because of the presence of mother & child archetypes.
 I felt that puppets created in the images of these archetypes would make versatile players for many & various stories.

 Healing Stories for Challenging Behavior written by Susan Perrow (published by Hawthorn Press.)
 I highly recommend this book, not only as a source for many good stories, but also because the book discusses how to guide children through difficult situations using stories (The Star Apple story appears in the section for stories when a child is feeling bored or whiny); in addition to this, the book offers guidance in creating original stories for individual children according to their needs.